 Third, it uses tees you probably already have a million of and don’t enjoy the fit of but have a hard time discarding.
 For example, I have a pile of camp tees.
 And tees for walks, races, fundraisers, vacation spots.
 I like the graphics or the message, but don’t find the boxy shape so flattering.
 This makes a boxy tee sooooo much more flattering.
 (Without adding much embellishment.
 A camp tee that’s been bedazzled has not necessarily been improved, in my book.)

-Fourth, this only requires a tee, scissors and thread.
+Fourth, this t-shirt to tank only requires a tee, scissors and thread.
 All things you likely already have.
 Overall cost?
 Nothing.
-And now you're wearing shirts that have just been sitting!
+And now you’re wearing shirts that have just been sitting!